What Is a HOH, and Could It Pay to Be a HOH?

 It might be all of those things... but the HOH we're talking about is a Head of Household.
 It's a great tax filing status that can pay off when you file your tax return!

 Compared to the Single filing status, Heads of Household get lower tax rates, a higher standard deduction, and qualify more easily for some tax credits.
-A lot of single parents are Heads of Household, and so are other unmarried people with dependents.
-To file as a Head of Household, you have to be unmarried and you have to support a Qualifying Person.
+A lot of single parents are Heads of Household, and so are other unmarried people (and with some exception legally married people - see details) with dependents.
+To file as a Head of Household, you have to be unmarried (details for exceptions) and you have to support a Qualifying Person.

 How to Know If Someone Is Your Qualifying Person